bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 57°
+- 59°
-- overcast clouds
+- light rain
-- 47% humidity
+- 44% humidity
-- 18 mph wind
+- 21 mph wind

-4 inches of rain in the past 24 hours
+4.8 inches of rain in the past 24 hours

 ## Temperature Comparison